 To do this, you don’t need to lift your foot, at least not at first.
 As your weight transfers to the other foot, your foot should naturally lift so all of your weight is now over the other foot, which now starts to glide forward.
 As the foot you lifted comes down, transfer your weight from other the right side and over the left knee and down to the foot and glide forward.

 As soon as you complete one smooth forward glide, that foot naturally lifts up so that your other foot can support you and roll forward.
 It’s that simple, and it’s easy if you’re confident and practice often enough.
-I’d rather you practice 15 minutes evening in your garage instead of hours on end intermittently.
+I’d rather you practice for 15 minutes every evening in your garage instead of hours on end intermittently.

 Learn How to Make Bubbles Rollerskating